benspratling4/SwiftCodableJSEnums/README.md

 ### Voila!

-No seriously, you're done.
-The build tool auto generates appropriate `init(from decoder:Decoder)throws` methods for you.
-It gets the `public` right, and it gets the imports right.
+Now you can JSONDecoder() like a normal person.
+The build tool synthesizes a .swift file which includes a `init(from decoder:Decoder)throws` method for you which understands the JavaScript-style data models.
+It gets the `public` right, and it uses the imports from your .swiftJSEnum file so you can name-space appropriately.
+It also actually creates the `var type` property you made the fake extension for, so you can read that property, as if you needed to.

+Want to ignore unknown values for your type property when deserializing an array?
+Check out https://github.com/benspratling4/SwiftPatterns/blob/master/Sources/SwiftPatterns/SkippingDecodeErrors.swift .